DugongBioinformatics/dugongbioinformatics.github.io/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Deploy and access Dugong <a name="Deploy" /> [[menu]](#menu)
+## Deploy Dugong Image <a name="Deploy" /> [[menu]](#menu)

-The Docker project provides a public cloud called the [Docker Hub](https://hub.docker.com) for sharing the developed containers.
+The [Dugong](https://hub.docker.com/r/dugong/dugong) project provides a public cloud called the  for sharing the developed containers.
 This cloud allows access to the application in a centralized and simple way, that is, it is possible to obtain a complete Dugong environment with command lines for its implementation.

-To start a container, the user must have Docker installed on his operating system, according to the tutorials available in the project documentation.
-The Dugong image is available in the [Docker Hub](https://github.com/fabianomenegidio/dugong-bioinformatics) and its use is the recommended method of installation.
+To start a container, the user must have Docker installed on his operating system, according to the [tutorials available in the project documentation](https://docs.docker.com/engine/installation/#server).
+The [Dugong image](https://github.com/fabianomenegidio/dugong-bioinformatics) is available in the [Docker Hub](https://hub.docker.com) and its use is the recommended method of installation.

-Two steps are required to start a container containing Dugong.
-In the first step, the Dugong image is downloaded from the Docker Hub servers to the host, and in the second, a container is created on the host machine with the default Dugong installation.
+Two steps are required to start a container containing [Dugong](https://hub.docker.com/r/dugong/dugong).
+In the first step, the [Dugong image](https://github.com/fabianomenegidio/dugong-bioinformatics)  is downloaded from the [Docker Hub](https://hub.docker.com) servers to the host, and in the second, a container is created on the host machine with the default [Dugong](https://hub.docker.com/r/dugong/dugong) installation.
 If the host machine is a Linux, the following commands must be performed in the terminal:

 ```
 docker pull dugong/dugong
-docker run -d -p 5901:5901 -p 6901:6901 --name Dugong -h Dugong -v $HOME/dugong/:/data/ \
+docker run -d -p 5901:5901 -p 6901:6901 -p 8888:8888 -p 2222:22 --name Dugong -h Dugong -v $HOME/dugong/:/data/ \
 --privileged dugong/dugong
 ```